lisp-mirror/airship-scheme/README.md

 Airship Scheme is a new implementation of the Scheme programming language, implemented in Common Lisp and designed to run within a Common Lisp environment.
-This allows programs to run both Scheme and Common Lisp code in the same runtime.
+The embedded nature of this architecture allows programs to run both Scheme and Common Lisp code in the same runtime.

 There are many existing implementations that compile Scheme to languages like C or JavaScript.
 With the choice of Common Lisp, the host language already contains many elements that Scheme requires.
-This includes the cons cell (or cons pair) data structure and the numeric tower.
+The host CL's data structures include the cons cell (or cons pair) data structure and the numeric tower, both of which can be used in the Scheme itself.

 On the other hand, the Scheme to CL compilation process is no longer as trivial as it was in the days of